horrorho/RagingMoose/README.md

 ## Should I use it?

-The raison d'être of RagingMoose is it's simplicity of integration into Java projects without the use of external dependencies/ interfacing.
+The raison d'être of RagingMoose is it's ease of integration into Java projects without the use of external dependencies/ interfacing.

 However I would **strongly** suggest using the reference [lzfse](https://github.com/lzfse/lzfse) compressor in some manner instead if at all possible: